Accident Town Trail

 Difficulty: Moderate, Some Steep Sections

 Directions: From Route 495 at Glendale Road, go north 1.5 miles.
 Take a right on New Germany Road.
-Go 6.2 miles to ORV parking on the right side.
+Go 6.2 miles to parking area on the right side.